-Federgreen’s current projects in release as Producer include Prisoner X produced with Robyn Bigué and written and directed by Gaurav Seth.
-Federgreen’s current projects as Executive Producer include How To Plan An Orgy In a Small Town produced By Jonathan Walker and Chris Bennett and written and directed by Jeremy Lalonde; The Cocksure Lads produced by Murray Foster and Darren Portelli and written and directed by Murray Foster; Relative Happiness produced by Lynne Wilson, Jill Knox Gosse and Alan Collins, and written and directed by Deanne Foley, and Porch Stories produced by Sara Galea Davis and Sarah Goodman and written and directed by Sarah Goodman.
+Federgreen’s current projects in release as Producer include Kiss and Cry directed by Sean Cisterna, and Prisoner X produced and directed by Gaurav Seth.
+Federgreen’s current projects as Executive Producer include The Adventure Club directed by Geoff Anderson, The Land Of Rock and Gold directed by Daniel Redenbach, How To Plan An Orgy In a Small Town directed by Jeremy Lalonde; The Cocksure Lads directed by Murray Foster; Relative Happiness directed by Deanne Foley, and Porch Stories directed by Sarah Goodman.

 Federgreen’s past projects as producer include Still Mine directed by Michael McGowan and starring Academy Award Nominees James Cromwell and Genevieve Bujold, premiered at TIFF 2012, Score: A Hockey Musical, written and directed by Michael McGowan captures the fervour of Canada’s two favourite pastimes in a story big on humour and heart, premiered and opening night film at TIFF 2010; and George Ryga’s Hungry Hills, directed by Rob King, premiered at TIFF 2009.